Shegara/Store-project/README.md

 npm start

-## For the frontend
+## Start the frontend server
 cd client

 npm start

-# Usage
+# USAGE
 *General idea*

-The Ecommerce Yugioh TCG application is designed to offer a comprehensive platform for managing and interacting with Yu-Gi-Oh trading card game products.
-The application is split into two main components:
+The Ecommerce Yugioh TCG application is designed to offer a small platform for managing and interacting with Yu-Gi-Oh trading cards which are my hobby.
+The application is split into two several components, with two separate frontend and backend servers managing the data and the UI:

 *Frontend*